Ten Secrets of Downton Abbey

 was one notable example.

-of sherry with Mr Carson is an important part of the day
+sherry with Mr Carson is an important part of the day.

 - The ‘downstairs’ scenes are filmed on a set.
-The kitchens at Highclere are modern and wholly inappropriate for the filming requirements so they’ve
+The kitchens at Highclere are modern and wholly inappropriate for the filming requirements so the set

-which were hugely valuable.
-At the other end of the spectrum, some were borrowed from other films and TV series.
+were hugely valuable.
+At the other end of the spectrum, some were simply borrowed from other films and TV series.

-introduction of an electric food mixer, the programme makers thought they would have to make one until they found the real thing on eBay.
+of an electric food mixer: the programme makers thought they would have to make one until they found the real thing on eBay.